Human care products are beneficial for humans but sometimes not for our dogs because, after all, they have been made with humans in mind, not dogs.

 C&G Pets (My Fave) is perfect for itchy, flakey skin and even has an antifungal treatment, so you are not just soothing or washing it away; you’re treating it simultaneously.

-Trixie – A German company that has been around for more than 45 years, has made an anti-dandruff shampoo that works very well.
+Trixie – A German company that has been around for more than 45 years, has made an anti-dandruff shampoo that works well.

 Wax protection!
 PawTection